grotius-cnc/hal_widgets/README.md

   3. Twitter

-The licence includes, this source code or any of it contents may not be used by the following blacklisted countries violating human rights:
+The licence includes, this source code or any of it contents may not be used by the following blacklisted countries, violating human rights :

   1. France
   2. Greece